bmage95/spit_hack_2024_final/README.md

-# spit_hack_2024
+# spit_hackathon_subshare

-Subscription Sharing Platform for SPIT hackathon 2024
+A project for spit hackathon

 ## Getting Started